litong01/rcccav/README.md

 To remove the service, run the following command:

     sudo apt-get purge --auto-remove rcccav

-To run the service at port 80 instead of port 9000, change the following file:

-    /etc/init/rcccav.conf

-Make this line at the end of the file:

-    exec sudo -u root bin/rcccav

-Like this line:

-    exec sudo -u root bin/rcccav -Dhttp.port=80

 To start/stop the service simply run the following command

     sudo service rcccav start or stop

+The service has now been configured to run at port 80 by default